-BY TAMI BOBBITT

-DIRECTOR OF SPECIAL SERVICES
+TAMMY BOBBITT DIR.
+OF SPECIAL SERVICES

-T h e Parents as Teachers PAT Program began in 1981 in Missouri as a way to provide the informaparents need to help their children grow and develop to their full potential during the early years of life.
+The Parents as Teachers PAT Program began in 1981 in Missouri as a way to provide the information, support, and encouragechildren grow and develop to their full potential during the early years of life.
 PAT educators believe that parents are their children's first and most influential teachers, and all young children and families deserve the same opportunities to succeed.
 Services typically provided by the PAT staff are free and include personal visits by certified parent educators, developmental screenings, and referrals to community resources and networks.
-Parent educator for the 2021-22 school year is Heather Schlottach.
+Parent educator for the 2022-23 school year is Heather Schlottach.
 Heather may be contacted by email at hschlottach@ dutchmen.us.
 You may also contact the PAT staff by calling 573-437-2174.
 The program's focus is on providing screenings to all children and personal visits to high needs families.
 If you have any questions about the program, please don't hesitate to contact us.
-We look forward to working with the families and children of Gasconade County R-II School District.
+We look forward to working with the families and children of Gasconade County R-2 School District.